dask-image/dask-image-cookiecutter/docs/prompts.rst

     Your GitHub username.

 project_name
     The name of your new Python package project.
-This is used in documentation, so spaces and any characters are fine here.
+This is used in documentation, the repo name, and on PyPI.

 project_slug
     The namespace of your Python package.
 This should be Python import-friendly.
 Typically, it is the slugified version of project_name.